How to Reclaim Your Pet

 Common Questions

-Please note that if your pet was already vaccinated prior to entering the shelter, receiving this additional round of vaccines is not considered harmful.
-Our primary goal is to protect your pet and the other animals in our care.
+No. If your pet was already vaccinated before they entered the shelter, receiving this additional round of vaccines is not considered harmful.

 We want to help you reclaim your pet and are here to provide support.
-We encourage you to come in as soon as possible to discuss the various options available, which include an accessibly priced payment plan.
+We encourage you to come in as soon as possible to discuss your options, which include an accessibly priced payment plan.

 I'm not able to come in-person to reclaim my pet.
 Can I have a friend or family member reclaim on my behalf?